Set theory: Controversy

-Set theory in mathematical education
+Mathematical education

 As set theory gained popularity as a foundation for modern mathematics, there has been support for the idea of introducing the basics of naive set theory early in mathematics education.

-In the US in the 1960s, the New Math experiment aimed to teach basic set theory, among other abstract concepts, to primary school students, but was met with much criticism.
-The math syllabus in European schools followed this trend, and currently includes the subject at different levels in all grades.
+In the US in the 1960s, the New Math experiment aimed to teach basic set theory, among other abstract concepts, to primary school students but was met with much criticism.
+The math syllabus in European schools followed this trend and currently includes the subject at different levels in all grades.
 Venn diagrams are widely employed to explain basic set-theoretic relationships to primary school students (even though John Venn originally devised them as part of a procedure to assess the validity of inferences in term logic).

-Set theory is used to introduce students to logical operators (NOT, AND, OR), and semantic or rule description (technically intensional definition) of sets (e.g. "months starting with the letter A"), which may be useful when learning computer programming, since boolean logic is used in various programming languages.
+Set theory is used to introduce students to logical operators (NOT, AND, OR), and semantic or rule description (technically intensional definition) of sets (e.g. "months starting with the letter A"), which may be useful when learning computer programming, since Boolean logic is used in various programming languages.
 Likewise, sets and other collection-like objects, such as multisets and lists, are common datatypes in computer science and programming.

-In addition to that, sets are commonly referred to in mathematical teaching when talking about different types of numbers (the sets $\mathbb{N}$ of natural numbers, $\mathbb{Z}$ of integers, $\mathbb{R}$ of real numbers, etc.), and when defining a mathematical function as a relation from one set (the domain) to another set (the range).
+In addition to that, certain sets are commonly used in mathematical teaching (such as the sets $\mathbb{N}$ of natural numbers, $\mathbb{Z}$ of integers, $\mathbb{R}$ of real numbers, etc.).
+These are commonly used when defining a mathematical function as a relation from one set (the domain) to another set (the range).